Skyrmion

 In particle theory, the skyrmion (/ˈskɜrmi.ɒn/) is a topologically stable field configuration of a certain class of non-linear sigma models.
-It was originally proposed as a model of the nucleon by (and named after) Tony Skyrme in 1961.
+The term was first used in 1979 to name a model of the nucleon by proposed in 1961 by Tony Skyrme.
 As a topological soliton in the pion field, it has the remarkable property of being able to model, with reasonable accuracy, multiple low-energy properties of the nucleon, simply by fixing the nucleon radius.
 It has since found application in solid-state physics, as well as having ties to certain areas of string theory.

 Skyrmions as topological objects are important in solid-state physics, especially in the emerging technology of spintronics.
 A two-dimensional magnetic skyrmion, as a topological object, is formed, e.g., from a 3D effective-spin "hedgehog" (in the field of micromagnetics: out of a so-called "Bloch point" singularity of homotopy degree +1) by a stereographic projection, whereby the positive north-pole spin is mapped onto a far-off edge circle of a 2D-disk, while the negative south-pole spin is mapped onto the center of the disk.
 In a spinor field such as for example photonic or polariton fluids the skyrmion topology corresponds to a full Poincaré beam (a spin vortex comprising all the states of polarization mapped by a stereographic projection of the Poincaré sphere to the real plane).
 A dynamical pseudospin skyrmion results from the stereographic projection of a rotating polariton Bloch sphere in the case of dynamical full Bloch beams.